 Rod: I like the quote from oDesk’s CEO, Gary Swart “Work is no longer a place.
 Businesses are building flexible, distributed teams which create more economic opportunity for everyone.
 Online work is especially empowering start-ups, as the Internet connects them with the skilled professionals they need.”

 Some of our reading for the preparation of this article has confirmed that the level of activity in Australia and New Zealand is higher than most recruitment industry participants would imagine.
-One leading company, Elance, publishes data that shows Australia is 3rd in the world behind the USA and UK for jobs posted on its site. oDesk recently reported Australia has the highest spend per capita
+One leading company, Elance, publishes data that shows Australia is 3rd in the world behind the USA and UK for jobs posted on its site. oDesk recently reported Australia has the highest spend per capita globally for them.

 Why is this sector experiencing such massive growth?